zelenko/go/README.md

 > It’s the simplicity that makes Go awesome.

+> Go: Statically typed yet expressive language with a focus on concurrency.

 > Go strives to keep things small and beautiful.

 > What I would have done in Python, Java, Ruby, PHP, C, C# or C++, I’m now doing in Go.